 1Americans with Disabilities Act 42 U.S.C.
-Section §12111 et seq.; KRS Chapter 344 KRS 160.380; KRS 160.390; KRS 161.011 OAG 76-290; OAG 92-135; OAG 96-3 Consolidated Omnibus Budget Reconciliation Act RELATED POLICIES:
+Section §12111 et seq.; KRS Chapter 344 KRS 160.380; KRS 160.390; KRS 161.011 OAG 76-290; OAG 92-135; OAG 96-3; OAG 05-006 Consolidated Omnibus Budget Reconciliation Act RELATED POLICIES:

-03.212; 03.23251; 03.26; 03.271; 03.2711 07.162; 09.14; 09.42811 LEGAL: SB 101 AMENDS KRS 160.380 TO REQUIRE THAT THE APPLICANT IS TO PROVIDE A LETTER FROM THE CABINET FOR HEALTH AND FAMILY SERVICES STATING THAT THERE ARE NO FINDINGS OF SUBSTANTIATED CHILD ABUSE OR NEGLECT ON RECORD.
+03.212 03.23251 03.26 03.271 03.2711 07.162 09.14 09.42811 LEGAL: SB 101 AMENDS KRS 160.380 TO REQUIRE THAT THE APPLICANT IS TO PROVIDE A LETTER FROM THE CABINET FOR HEALTH AND FAMILY SERVICES STATING THAT THERE ARE NO FINDINGS OF SUBSTANTIATED CHILD ABUSE OR NEGLECT ON RECORD.
 SB 101 HAS AN EMERGENCY CLAUSE MAKING THE AMENDMENTS CURRENTLY EFFECTIVE.
 FINANCIAL IMPLICATIONS: NONE ANTICIPATED PERSONNEL 03.4 Substitute Teachers QUALIFICATIONS All substitute teachers shall meet backgrounderiminal records check requirements (including a letter from the Cabinet for Health and Family services stating that there are no findings of substantiated child abuse or neglect on record) and medical examination requirements as specified in policies 03.11 and 03.111.
 In addition, substitutes serving in a position on a long-term/extended basis must meet all certification requirements established by the Education Professional Standards Board.
-Link to DPP-156 Central Registry Check and more information on the required Cabinet Letter: http://manuals.sp.chfs.ky.gov/chapter30/33/Pages/3013RequestfromthePublicforCANChecksandCentralRegistryChecks.aspx SUBSTITUTE LIST The Superintendent or designee shall maintain a list of qualified substitute teachers.
+Link to DPP-156 Central Registry Check and more information on the required Cabinet Letter: $\underline{http://manuals.sp.chfs.ky.gov/chapter30/33/Pages/3013Request from the Public for CANChecks and Central Registry Checks.aspx.pdf and Central Registry Checks$ SUBSTITUTE LIST The Superintendent or designee shall maintain a list of qualified substitute teachers.
 The Superintendent or designee shall engage substitutes from this list.
 Refusal of assignment as a substitute shall be documented, along with any reason provided.
 RETIRED TEACHERS Retired teachers may be reemployed as a part-time, temporary or substitute teacher in keeping with requirements of the Teacher's Retirement System.
 LENGTH OF DUTY Substitute teachers shall observe the same hours of duty as the regular teacher.
-The substitute will continue to report for duty as requested by the Superintendent or designee.
+The substitute will continue to report for duty until relieved by the Superintendent or designee.
 Substitute teachers shall follow daily lesson plans as outlined by the regular teacher and leave a written record of the work completed during their length of duty.
-SUBSTITUTE SALARY AND PAYMENT SCHEDULE Substitutes shall be paid on a per diem basis according to the salary schedule approved by the Board.
-The salary schedule may reflect adjustments for long-term/continuous assignment substitutes.
-Payment shall be made on the next scheduled paydate for substitutes.
-EMPLOYMENT NOTIFICATION Each year, substitute teachers on the District's substitute list shall be notified in writing by the last day of school if they have reasonable assurance of continued employment for the following school year.
-PERSONNEL 03.4 (CONTINUED) Substitute Teachers REFERENCES:
+SUBSTITUTE SALARY AND PAYMENT SCHEDULE Substitutes shall be paid on a single-salary schedule based on training and experience.
+The Board shall adopt a pay schedule which may be the same, higher, or lower than the rate of pay for a regular full-time teacher.
+EMPLOYMENT NOTIFICATION Each year, substitutes on the District's substitute list shall be notified in writing by the last day of school if they have reasonable assurance of continued employment for the following school year.
+Nonrenewal of substitute teachers on limited contracts requires written notification by April 30 in compliance with KRS 161.750.
+Substitute Teachers REFERENCES: